ResearchComputing/Documentation/docs/compute/filesystems.md

 ## The Projects Filesystem

-Each user has access to a 250 GB of space in their subdirectory of `/projects` (e.g., `/projects/janedoe`).
+Each user has access to 250 GB of space in their subdirectory of `/projects` (e.g., `/projects/janedoe`).
 As with the `/home` system, these directories are visible from all Research Computing nodes and are regularly backed up.
 The projects directory is intended to store